JinhuaLyu/old_web/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hello everyone!
 I am an incoming PhD student at [Northwestern IEMS department](https://www.mccormick.northwestern.edu/industrial/).
 I achieved my M.S. in Engineering degree at University of Texas at Austin, majoring in Operations Research.
-I am honored to be advised by [Prof. Jonathan F. Bard](https://sites.utexas.edu/bard/) at UT-Austin on my master thesis.
+I am fortunate to be advised by [Prof. Jonathan F. Bard](https://sites.utexas.edu/bard/) at UT-Austin on my master thesis.
 Before that, I received my bachelor degree from Nankai University.My research interests lie in developing algorithms for optimization problems.